xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

 [07/2024] One paper has been accepted by Transportmetrica B: Transport Dynamics.
-This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London and Technical University of Munich.
+This is a collaborative paper with the Transport Systems & Logistics Lab at Imperial College London.
+We proposed an end-to-end approach for short-term traffic flow prediction using surveillance cameras.

 [06/2024] One paper has been accepted by **IEEE Transactions on Intelligent Transportation Systems**.
 Congratulations to Zixian!
 This paper resulted from Zixian's MSc project at Imperial College London, where Prof. Demiris and I were his supervisors.